carbon-language/carbon-lang/docs/design/generics/details.md

   method (this: Self) Draw();
   method (this: Self) Winner(player: Int);
 }
-// `Renderable & EndOfGame` is syntactic sugar for this type-type: structural interface {
+// `Renderable & EndOfGame` is syntactic sugar for this type-of-type: structural interface {
   impl as Renderable;
   impl as EndOfGame;